ian-r-rose/buckinghampy/Readme.md

 ```
 in the `buckinghampy` directory.

-The package relies on either sympy or numpy, though sympy is recommended.
+The package relies on the great sympy package.

 For an explanation of the motivation, background, and implementation, see
 [this article](http://ian-r-rose.github.io/automated-dimensional-analysis.html).